Make Quick Homemade Pizza Dough For Less Than $1

 Think you have to spend a lot of money – or time – to have regular family pizza nights?
 Think again – this homemade pizza dough recipe is the answer to a meal that won’t break the bank.
-Like this recipe?
-Check out the Best Bread Recipes page!

-Homemade pizza dough from this recipe has been the basis for our family’s standard Saturday pizza nights ever since our kids were little.
-Individual pizzas were one of the first recipes I published back when I started this blog, and the dough is the basis for my favorite type of pizza – Chicken Pesto Greek Style Pizza.
+Individual pizzas using this dough was one of the first recipes I published back when I started the site, and the dough is the basis for my favorite type of pizza – Chicken Pesto Greek Style Pizza.

-After discovering and adapting this recipe (originally in a Betty Crocker cookbook we got for a wedding gift a long time ago…), it was like I won the menu lottery or something – I would make individual mini pizzas and everyone could choose what to put on them.
+I would make individual mini pizzas and everyone could choose what to put on them.
 And when kids are little and picky, this was a wonderful thing!
 Brian and I would load up on the vegetables and they kids would have…cheese.

 But as the kids grew older they started adding more vegetables until by high school we were all pretty much eating the same thing.
 And so I started making just one big pizza at that point, because it’s a little quicker than making the individual sizes.

 But the individual pizzas?
 Those are still one of my go-to menus for company because everyone can choose what they want on it, which is so nice when you’ve got a mix of picky kids, vegetarian, or other special diets.
-Especially if you’re hosting new friends that you haven’t learned their tastes yet.
-They’ve been very popular for kid’s parties and sleepovers, too.

 The best thing about this crust, of course, is that it can be ready for toppings in 15-20 minutes – or 30 minutes when pre-baking – which is quicker than going to buy a pizza for most of us (unless you live around the corner to a pizza place…).